fdazen/fda-documentation/users.md

 The process is the same as editing one!

-- To **Deactivate** a shift, simply un-chekc the box under the column _Status_ on the right hand side of the screen:
+- To **Deactivate** a shift, simply un-check the box under the column _Status_ on the right hand side of the screen:

 ![](29.png]({{site.baseurl}}/images/29.png)